gregfullard/workstation-scripts/README.md

         ```

      * Restart AEM
+     * Do the same for the publish instance
  * Download and Install Sling
      * Download the latest sling jar from https://sling.apache.org
      * Drop the jar at ~/Software/Sling/<Your_Downloaded_Version>